StanPlatinum/snapshot-attack-demo/README.md

 #### Target program

 The victim program is running a bash-shell script (`occlum_bash.sh`).
-It first fetch a provisioned password, to genarate a customized Redis configuration file, with the "requirepass" entry filled.
+It first fetches a provisioned password, to generate a customized Redis configuration file, with the "requirepass" entry filled.
 Then it invokes a Redis server, according to the customized config file.

 To build the config generation program, run `make`.
 To build the Redis server, execute the following commands.